tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 <br>
 <br>

+As a kid I usually heard about two types of medicine.
+One was allopathy which is a pejorative term for modern science.
+It was always blamed for side effects.
+“Only if you are really sick”, my uncle used to say, “only then you should take allopathy”.

+Traditional medicine was an umbrella term for Ayurveda, homeopathy, etc. “They don’t have any side effects”, I often heard, “why not try them first”.

 Mukesh Batra has played a key role in promotion of homeopathy in India.
 He claims to use homeopathy for genetics.
-Many famous celebrities & polticians in India are known to endorse or promote him.
+Many famous celebrities & politicians in India are known to endorse or promote him.

 <br>